Editor's Note: This post was originally published in October 2018 by Aaron Orendorff and has been updated for accuracy and comprehensiveness.

-In fact, Fisher revealed a number of the emails that Blenders sent last year, including this Black Friday “extended” email to segments of its lists who had opened previous emails but had not yet purchased:
+Fisher revealed the “Extended” email he used on Black Friday for email list segments that had opened previous emails but had not yet purchased:

 Immediately after email, comes retargeting.

-Because that channel commands positions three through five, we asked Shoelace’s co-founder and CEO, Reza Khadjavi—who manages the retargeting ads for a number of heavy-hitting merchants —how to stand out:
+Because this channel commands positions three through five, we asked Shoelace’s Reza Khadjavi—who manages the retargeting ads for top brands—how to stand out:

 “During the rush, consumers are going to be bombarded with repetitive retargeting ads.

 “Stand out from the crowd by making your ad experiences engaging and relevant to each customer based on where they are in their buying journey with your brand.

 “We are huge advocates of Customer Journey Retargeting, which is the strategy of telling your brand story and building emotional connections with your customers through more personalized (and less annoying) retargeting experiences.